Wincing the Night Away: Composition

 Mercer said that the band was "stretching out" on the new album, and that the extended recording period had given them more time to develop their ideas.
 He hoped to address more of the "human condition" on the third album, even though it is subdermally present in the previous two albums as well.
-Wincing the Night Away is The Shins' most musically diverse and experimental album yet, ranging from hip hop loops to psychedelic to Hawaiian folk to new wave and post-punk elements.
+Wincing the Night Away has been described by critics as a more experimental and sonically diverse album than The Shins’ earlier work, incorporating a range of electronic and stylistic influences.

 Prerelease

 The full track listing was announced by Pitchfork Media on October 16, 2006.
 The first single, "Phantom Limb", was released on iTunes on November 14, 2006, and reached physical retailers on November 21.
-The new album was previewed in its entirety on the band's MySpace.
+The album was made available for online streaming prior to its official release, including on the band's MySpace page.
 The album was leaked from a promotional copy on October 20, 2006.
 Sub Pop hired a UK company to track down the source of the leak.

-On January 9, 2007, iTunes accidentally put the album on sale two weeks before its official release, then removed the option to purchase a day later.
-It is not known how many people purchased the album within these two days.
-Sub Pop Records also released the album as a vinyl LP, which includes a free coupon to download the album in mp3 format.
+On January 9, 2007, the album was accidentally made available for purchase on iTunes ahead of its scheduled release date, before being removed the following day.
+The number of purchases during this period is unknown.
+Sub Pop also released the album on vinyl LP, which included a coupon for a digital MP3 download.

 Release

 Wincing the Night Away debuted at number 2 on the Billboard 200 chart, selling in excess of 118,000 copies.
 This is the highest chart position reached by not only The Shins, but the whole Sub Pop label.
 During the same week, it also appeared as the top album in four other category charts: Top Digital Albums, Top Rock Albums, Tastemakers and Top Independent Albums.

 In the album's second week on the Billboard 200, it fell to number eight and sold about 53,000 copies.
 Like Oh, Inverted World, the album went Gold.
 As of January 2012 Wincing the Night Away has sold 622,000 copies in United States.

 "Turn on Me" is the third single taken from Wincing the Night Away.
 It was released in the UK on September 3, 2007.
-The vinyl came with a special code that could be entered on to www.transgressiverecords.co.uk to receive a 'digital record player', a flash music player that streamed the entire track listing from Wincing the Night Away.
-Users of the digital player can receive email updates about tracks that will be playing in the future.
+The vinyl came with a special code that could be entered on to www.transgressiverecords.co.uk to receive a 'digital record player', a flash music player that streamed the entire track listing from Wincing the Night Away.Users of the digital player could receive updates about upcoming tracks and playback information.

 As the fourth and final single taken to promote the album, the band released "Sea Legs" in the United Kingdom on December 2, 2007 as a digital download.
 The 7" was limited to only 500 copies and came signed by the band.
 "Strange Powers" is a Magnetic Fields cover.